Giuseppe Loiacono

-Giuseppe Loiacono (born 6 October 1991) is an Italian football player who plays for club Ternana.
+Giuseppe Loiacono (born 6 October 1991) is an Italian professional footballer who plays as a defender for club Potenza.

 Club career

+Loiacono started his youth career with hometown club Bari.
+In 2010, he left Bari and joined Vigor Trani, where he remained until 2011.
+Paganese signed him in the same year.
+Loiacono would later transfer to Foggia in 2012.

-He made his Serie C debut for Foggia on 30 August 2014 in a game against Martina Franca.
+He made his Serie C debut for Foggia on 30 August 2014, in a game against Martina Franca.

-On 30 July 2019, he signed a 3-year contract with Reggina.
+On 30 July 2019, Loiacono signed a three-year contract with Reggina.

-On 31 August 2023, Loiacono joined Crotone on a two-year contract.
+On 31 August 2023, he joined Crotone on a two-year contract.

-On 24 July 2024, Loiacono moved to Ternana for two years.
+On 24 July 2024, Loiacono moved to Ternana on a two-year deal.